-Historically, we have not declared cash dividends, although we may do so in the future.
-Future cash dividends, if any, will depend upon our financial condition, results of operations, capital requirements, statutory requirements, restrictions imposed by our Credit Facility, as well as other factors considered relevant by our Board of Directors.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources".
+In 2023, our Board of Directors approved the initiation of a recurring quarterly cash dividend on our common stock, and we paid quarterly cash dividends of \$0.27 per share, for a total of \$1.08 per share during the year ended December 31, 2023.
+We intend to continue the payment of quarterly cash dividends and the amount will be reset in the first quarter of each year.
+The amount of future cash dividends will depend upon our financial condition, results of operations, capital requirements, statutory requirements, restrictions imposed by our Credit Facility, as well as other factors considered relevant by our Board of Directors.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" for further discussion of these factors.